abousquet/InterviewProject/README.txt

 5) Modify the RequestQueue class to be thread-safe by using its mutex;

 6) Trace the server program (server_main.cc).
 How does it work?
 What's the structure of it?
 How could it be improved?
-Expect other questions, so study it thoroughly.
+How is I/O performed?
+Expect other questions.

-To run either the Client or Server, cd to bin/ where there are two run scripts, Run_Client and Run_Server, that take care of linking if it wasn't done at compile time.
-You may pass a parameter to either to be used as the port number to connect/listen to, the default port is 18999.
+** See the bin/README.txt for information on running the code.